 Keeping your car clean in the winter months goes a long way toward protecting your investment.
 There are many products available to help winterize as you wash, and your vehicle will thank you for going the extra mile.

+Check out all the chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on performing a winter car wash, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr